 Hard Drive Space

-If you installed macOS 10.3.x (High Sierra) on your Web Help Desk server, some Tomcat web applications will fail when you start Web Help Desk after the installation.
+If you are upgrading your Web Help Desk server to macOS 10.13x (High Sierra), some Tomcat web applications will fail.
 See Tomcat web applications fail after upgrading to macOS 10.13.x (High Sierra) for a workaround.

 Deprecation notice: Although you can install Web Help Desk on systems running Microsoft Windows Server 2012 and 2012 R2 (64-bit), these versions are deprecated and will not be supported on future Web Help Desk releases.
 SolarWinds strongly recommends that you upgrade to Windows Server 2016 or later at your earliest convenience.